-As mentioned above we believe that students should be actively involved in the planning, preparation and leadership of Collective Worship- in forms, class, houses and year groups; Masses and Liturgies.
+As mentioned above we believe that students should be actively involved in the planning, preparation and leadership of Collective Worship - in forms, classes, houses and year groups; Masses and Liturgies.
 The Chaplaincy Team will be responsible for the preparing and leading the All Saints Day Mass and End of Term Liturgies.
-When Ash Wednesday falls in term time the sixth form students particularly those intending to go to Lourdes and the Prefect Team.
+When Ash Wednesday falls in term time the sixth form students will plan and assist with these liturgies.